ccurtis86/mab-react/README.md

-# Setup Instructions for Local server
+# Setup Instructions for Local React server

+Please ensure you are not running any other virtual environments via Vagrant, Docker, etc. as these may interfer with this test server

 On your command line `cd` to the directory you wish to install the app in